 Look, your data’s probably scattered across different systems, incomplete, or just plain wrong.
 Older datasets often carry inherent biases that can severely impact AI outcomes.
 Marginalized communities can be disproportionately affected by these biases, leading to unfair consequences in areas like hiring and healthcare.

-And let’s be honest – nobody wants to deal with the tedious work of cleaning it up.
+And let’s be honest, nobody wants to deal with the tedious work of cleaning it up.

-But here’s the kicker: throw bad data into an AI system, and you’ll get nonsense out the other end.
+So, throw bad data into an AI system, and you’ll get nonsense out the other end.
 Classic “garbage in, garbage out.”

 The problems run deeper than messy data.

+Your infrastructure mightn’t be ready for AI’s demands.
+Your leadership team’s probably underestimating the whole thing.
 And don’t even get me started on regulatory compliance issues.

 Lack of clear business objectives and ROI alignment

-The results?
-Wasted resources, limited adoption, and a whole lot of finger-pointing.
+This causes wasted resources, limited adoption, and a whole lot of finger-pointing.

 Leadership isn’t involved, departments aren’t talking to each other, and nobody’s tracking if these fancy AI initiatives are actually making money.
 Establishing proper key performance indicators would enable companies to measure their AI implementation success.